martinel-UAS/projects/4. Analytical Service Development/README.md

 ## Steps

 1. Import required libraries and define main varaibles
-2. Parsing data from XML annotations, resizing annotations and saving all the data into CSV file (and pandas dataframe)
+2. Parse data from XML annotations, resize annotations, resize images and save all the data into CSV file (and pandas dataframe)
 3. Preview dataset
 4. Split data into train, val and test:
    - *60% - train set*
    - *20% - validation set*
    - *20% - test set*
 5. Prepare the data for the CNN
 6. Convolutional Neural Network (CNN)
    1. Create the model